puppetlabs/control-repo/README.md

     * `git remote add origin <url of your github repository>`
 1. Push the production branch of the repository from your machine up to your git server
     * `git push origin production`

+## Where Did All The Previous Code Go?

+Initially, the control-repo project began as a 'starter' template for anyone who wanted to get started with r10k.
+As time passed and Code Manager was integrated into Puppet Enterprise, the scope of this project grew to include opinionated Puppet profiles to set up many Puppet Enterprise components.
+As the code increased, so did the complexity of the control-repo project.
+To reduce that complexity, as well as continuing to meet the needs of individuals who would like a more minimal template, this repository was stripped of anything other than the bare minimum files necessary to get started with a functioning control-repo.

+All of the code that was previously in this repository still exists in separate repositories under the [Puppet Ramp Up Program namespace within Github](https://github.com/Puppet-RampUpProgram) and can be re-connected to an existing control-repo if that is required by adding the modules to the Puppetfile.
+Alternatively, if that previously opinionated control-repo is desired, [it still exists on Github under the Puppet Ramp Up Program namespace.](https://github.com/Puppet-RampUpProgram/control-repo) This control-repo project will remain a template for anyone who would like a minimal 'starter' template.